What is a Pulse MIG? A how & why guide to Pulse MIG welding

 Pulse MIG can open up a lot of new opportunities for your workshop or fabrication business, and improve your productivity.
 However, pulse is much more complex and costly than conventional MIG, which makes it important to chose a machine that will give you the best results and return on your investment in the long term.
 Here's a few points to keep in mind;

 Single-Pulse or Double-Pulse?
 Double-pulse takes the benefits of single pulse (weld quality, finish, etc) to a new level.
 Not all pulse MIGs will have double-pulse mode.
-Single pulse can be considered as an "entry level" option if you are learning or trialling pulse MIG, and will typically have fewer features and adjustments.
-However many operators nowadays prefer double pulse.
+Single pulse can be considered as an "entry level" option if you are learning or trialling pulse MIG, and will typically have fewer features and adjustments and will be simpler to operate.
+More experienced operators may prefer double pulse.
 Check the machine specs so you know what you're getting.

 Track Record: It's a fact that when it comes to developing a truly functional and reliable Pulse MIG, many welder manufacturers have tried and failed.
 As they say 'nothing beats experience', and this is certainly true when it comes to pulse.
 So our best advice is to chose a proven machine from a well established manufacturer.

-Simple vs Complex: Pulse welding is much less forgiving than conventional MIG and often it's the little things - for example a slightly loose connection, or an incorrect setting - that can make the difference between a happy result or a frustrating waste of time.
+Simple vs Complex: Pulse welding can be less forgiving than conventional MIG and often it's the little things - for example a slightly loose connection, or an incorrect setting - that can make the difference between a happy result or a frustrating waste of time.
 It's easy to be wowed by a lot of features and options, but keep in mind that this also adds to the "list of things that can go wrong".
-The most reliable and user-friendly pulse machines are typically those with a comparitively simple design that is primarily focused around pulse MIG function.
+The most reliable and user-friendly pulse machines are typically those with a comparitively simple design.

 Controls: Sadly, it's not uncommon to find operators who have been lured by the benefits of pulse, but have found their machine difficult, confusing and time consuming to learn and operate.
 On the other hand, controls that are intuitive and easy to follow will maximise your welding time, and minimise down time.... and make it much easier to train new operators.